 Potential Provider C submits a price of £2,500 and is awarded 40% of the Maximum Score Available, namely 40.

-The process described at (a) – (f) above will be repeated for AQD2 (Total Charge per Transaction in place of Total Annual Subscription Fee) and AQD3 (Total Annual Subscription Fee + Charge per Transaction).
+The process described at (a) – (f) above will be repeated for AQD2 (a and b inclusive) (Total Charge per Transaction in place of Total Annual Subscription Fee) and AQD3 (a and b inclusive) (Total Annual Subscription Fee + Charge per Transaction).

 The following describes the calculation process for AQD4 and can be seen at those questions in Attachment 3 Award Questionnaire: